-- 1. General Precautions in the Handling of MPU/MCU Products

-- 2. Configuration of This Manual
+- 1. General Precautions in the Handling of MPU/MCU Products - 2.
+Configuration of This Manual - 3.
+Preface - 4.
+Main Revisions for This Edition (only for revised versions)

-- 3 Preface

-- 4 Main Revisions for This Edition

 The list of revisions is a summary of points that have been revised or added to earlier versions.
 This does not include all of the revised contents.
 For details, see the actual locations in this manual.